Miss Grand Japan: History

 In 2021, the original winner, Sarina Chanana of Chiba, was forced to resign due to some documents problems, which caused the organizer to cancel all results of such an edition and hold the contest again to determine the replacement.
+In 2023, Yayoi Machida won the title of Miss Grand Japan.

 Edition

+Location and date

 The following list is the edition detail of the Miss Grand Japan contest, since its inception in 2015.

-Selection of contestants

-In the first four editions of the Miss Grand Japan contest, the national aspirants were only selected by the national organizer through either an online application or casting event.
-During 2019 - 2021, in addition to the central selection, some of the national finalists were also chosen through the prefecture pageant named "The Best of Miss", which also select the regional candidates for Miss Universe Japan and Miss University.
-In 2019, 16 out of 33 national candidates were determined by such regional contests.
-However, due to the COVID-19 pandemic, the national organizer only accepted the central application for the 2022 edition.

-Titleholders

-National finalists
+Competition result

+International competition

-The following list is the national finalists of the Miss Grand Japan pageant, as well as the competition results.
+The following is a list of Japanese representatives at the Miss Grand International contest.